sidch/Thea/README.md

 ```shell
 sudo ./install-defaults.sh --with-wxwidgets --use-root --prefix "$prefix" -j4
 ```
 `--use-root` will try to use `apt-get` on Ubuntu/Debian, omit it if you want to build everything from scratch regardless. `--with-wxwidgets` is needed to build *Browse3D*, a bundled GUI application for viewing 3D files: it can be omitted if so desired.
+Add `--with-osmesa` to install OSMesa for headless CPU-only rendering (good for remote servers).
 Replace 4 with the actual number of hardware threads on your system, typically 2, 4, or 8.

 The above step will install the necessary libraries by compiling them from source (if not `apt-get`able) and placing the result in `$prefix`.
 Carefully check for errors (warnings are generally ok).
 If there are errors, you probably need to explicitly install some third-party libraries/tools -- see the error messages -- and rerun the command.
 Make sure there are no errors in the output before proceeding further.